 Once the stock has reduced by about half, turn off the heat and start to cook the pasta.

 While the pasta cooks, make sure you have everything ready as the sauce only takes a few minutes to cook.
-Gather the chili flakes, salt, oil (or butter) and parmesan cheese. **Note: For a vegan pasta omit the butter and parmesan cheese.
+Gather the chili flakes, salt, oil, butter and parmesan cheese. *Note: For plant-based, use a non-dairy butter such as Earth Balance and a non-dairy parmesan (or omit from recipe).

 Once the pasta is about 2 minutes from being cooked, turn the stock to medium-high heat and add the chili flakes, garlic and shallots.